Exclusive - U.S. not planning to contribute money at Iraq reconstruction conference: officials

 Iran, by leveraging its ties with Iraq’s majority Shi‘ites, emerged as the main power broker in Iraq after the United States withdrew its troops in 2011.

-Additional reporting by Lesley Wroughton, Warren Strobel and John Walcott in Washington and Ahmed Aboulenein in Baghdad; Writing by Yara Bayoumy; Editing by Peter Cooney and Will Dunham
+Additional reporting by Lesley Wroughton, Warren Strobel, John Walcott and Mohammad Zargham in Washington and Ahmed Aboulenein in Baghdad; Writing by Yara Bayoumy; Editing by Peter Cooney and Will Dunham